NCOA Encourages Recipients to See if They’re Eligible

 To assist state and local benefits counselors, NCOA also has updated its visualization tool that uses SSA data to illustrate the number of letters sent to each zip code nationwide.
 This information can help state and local agencies more effectively target outreach to those who may be missing out on MSP and Extra Help in their communities.

-View samples of the two letters here.
+View a sample of the letters here.